lsaffre/blog/docs/topics/why_free.rst

 That's how enterprises are run.
 The managers do the work of ruling, and they write regular activity reports to the owners.
-The managers gets a salary, and the owners get the profit.
+The managers get a salary, and the owners get the profit.
 The owners continue to control their enterprise or institution because they can fire their managers at any moment.